 St. Joseph High School was opened in September of 1950.
 The Bishop had asked the Society of Mary (Marianists) from Dayton, Ohio, to administer the school.
 In St. Joseph's history, more than 10,000 students graduated from its comprehensive college preparatory or technical programs.

-Service to the community and social justice were core values of both Villa Angela Academy and St. Joseph High School and are strong traditions carried on at Villa Angela-St. Joseph High School today.
-Now, after more than two decades, VASJ continues to uphold the spirit and traditions of its predecessor institutions.
+Service to the community and social justice are core values and strong traditions from the school's past that are still carried on at Villa Angela-St. Joseph High School today.